 This statement is made by Colt Group Holdings Limited as the ultimate parent company of the Colt Group of Companies.
 At Colt, we are committed to running our business responsibly.
 We strive to maintain the highest ethical principles and to respect human rights.
 Our Code of Business Conduct which is integral to all supplier contracts, sets out the overall standards and commitments towards ethical conduct, anti-corruption and legal compliance.
 These standards extend to Colt’s suppliers, partners, agents, directors, employees and subcontractors.

 Our organisation and our supply chain

 Colt is a global network, voice and data centre services provider, with over 4,000 employees, operating in 28 countries and serving more than 25,000 customers worldwide.
 In order to provide our services, we need to procure a range of goods and services to meet our customer’s needs.

-This tax policy applies to Colt Technology Services Group Ltd and its subsidiaries.
+This tax policy applies to Colt Group Holdings Ltd and its subsidiaries.
 The policy has been reviewed by the Audit Committee and approved by the Board of Directors.